Catalyst-Serendipity/.github/profile/README.md

 ## Contributing

 We welcome contributions from anyone who is interested in helping us create high-quality Minecraft Bedrock content.
 If you are interested in contributing, please contact the project lead for more information.
+We are also grateful for any donations that you may be able to make.
+Your support will help us continue to provide high-quality content and resources to the Minecraft community.
+To make a donation, please click [here](https://paypal.me/FireRashkar).

 ## Partners